It may seem trivial (or beside the point) to focus of such a thing as Noam Chomsky's attitude towards soccer and soap operas.

 “... social [i.e., political] content is an absolutely decisive condition for such development [of 'artistic forms'].
 Any formal innovation which does not serve and derive its justification from its social [political] content will remain utterly frivolous.”

-*) Most of the quotes from Chomsky can be found in this link or in the book Understanding Power: the Indispensable Chomsky, edited by Peter R. Mitchell and John Schoeffel, 2002.)
+*) Most of Chomsky's words on this can be found in this link or in the book Understanding Power: the Indispensable Chomsky, edited by Peter R. Mitchell and John Schoeffel, 2002.)